core-wg/oscore/draft-ietf-core-object-security.md

    * seq : bstr, is the value of the "Partial IV" in the COSE object of the request (see Section 5).

-    * mac-previous-block: bstr, contains the MAC of the message containing the previous block in the sequence, as enumerated by Block1 in the case of a request and Block2 in the case of a response, if the message is fragmented using a block option {{RFC7959}}.
+    * tag-previous-block: bstr, contains the AEAD Tag of the message containing the previous block in the sequence, as enumerated by Block1 in the case of a request and Block2 in the case of a response, if the message is fragmented using a block option {{RFC7959}}.

 ~~~~~~~~~~~